thomasmerz/dnspingtest_rrd/README.md

 ```
 01_dnsping.sh with optional parameters: random or example.com
 02_dnsping-graph.sh
-98_create_html.sh
-98_create_rrd.sh
 ```

 ## 01_dnsping.sh
 Run this script periodically (for example every 5 minutes) via crontab to performance-test some DNS resolvers.
 All results are written into RRD database(s).
 You may use `random` domains or specify a domain to be queried if you don't want to use the default (heise.de).

-🚧 You have to check and edit [resolvers](https://github.com/thomasmerz/dnspingtest_rrd/blob/main/01_dnsping.sh#L76) in this file!
+rrd-database-files will be created if missing.

 ## 02_dnsping-graph.sh
-Run this script periodically (for example every hour) via crontab to create PNG-chart(s) from results RRD database(s) for hourly/daily/weekly/monthly/yearly charts.
+Run this script periodically (for example every hour) via crontab to create PNG-chart(s) from results RRD database(s) for hourly/daily/weekly/monthly/yearly charts. html-files will be copied from "template".
+Please edit them for your purpose.

-🚧 You have to check and edit [resolvers](https://github.com/thomasmerz/dnspingtest_rrd/blob/main/02_dnsping-graph.sh#L5) in this file!

-## 98_create_html.sh
-Run this script once to copy and edit html-files from template for all DNS resolvers that are "configured" in this script.

-🚧 You have to check and edit [resolvers](https://github.com/thomasmerz/dnspingtest_rrd/blob/main/98_create_html.sh#L3R) in this file!

-## 98_create_rrd.sh
+## dnsresolvers.list
-Run this script once to create rrd-database-files for all DNS resolvers that are "configured" in this script.

-🚧 You have to check and edit [resolvers](https://github.com/thomasmerz/dnspingtest_rrd/blob/main/98_create_rrd.sh#L19) in this file!
+🚧 You have to check and edit this file!

 ## Crontab
 ```